marcellou/dsc-04-45-02-introduction-to-autoencoders-nyc-career-ds-102218/README.md

 - **Lossy**: The output of the autoencoder will not be exactly the same as the input, it will be a close but degraded representation.

 -  **Unsupervised**: To train an autoencoder we don’t need to do anything fancy, just throw the raw input data at it.
 Autoencoders are considered an unsupervised learning technique since they don’t need explicit labels to train on.
 But to be more precise they are __self-supervised__ because they generate their own labels from the training data.

+- __Non-linear transformations__: An AE can learn non linear relationships with a non-linear activation function and multiple layers.

+It is more efficient to learn several layers with an autoencoder rather than learn one huge transformation with PCA.
+An autoencoder provides a representation of each layer as the output.
+It can make use of pre-trained layers from another model to apply transfer learning to enhance the encoder/decoder.

 ABove provides you with a brief introduction to autoencoders and how they function.
 Next, we shall try to implement a simple autoencoder built from ANNs that we have already seen.